 1. Herbal Tea Production

-Herbal teas are becoming increasingly popular due to their health benefits.
-Ingredients like tulsi, chamomile, hibiscus, and ginger are known for their health benefits, such as their ability to boost immunity, improve digestion, and reduce stress.
+Herbal teas are gaining popularity due to their numerous health benefits.
+Ingredients like tulsi, chamomile, hibiscus, and ginger are renowned for their health benefits, including the ability to boost immunity, improve digestion, and reduce stress.
 The market for herbal teas is growing rapidly as consumers become more health-conscious and move away from caffeinated drinks.
-Tea Trunk is a Delhi-based brand that was founded in 2013 to sell a variety of herbal teas based on ingredients and consumer concerns.
+Tea Trunk is a Delhi-based brand founded in 2013 to offer a range of herbal teas tailored to specific ingredients and consumer concerns.
 The brand has become popular due to its natural healing properties.

 How to Start